Concept Case Study

 What the product provides

 ZipLearn connects students with vetted tutors for flexible, online sessions.
+Students browse tutor bios, schedule sessions, and join directly in-app.

 • Flexible scheduling aligned to busy calendars